megamsys/chef-repo/cookbooks/megam_postgresql/README.md

 * Fedora
 * SUSE

-**Note**: Hot Standby and Streaming replication are only supported on Debian and Ubuntu.
+Tested on:

+* Ubuntu 10.04, 11.10, 12.04
+* Red Hat 6.1, Scientific 6.1, CentOS 6.3

-## Cookboooks
+## Cookbooks

-Requires Opscode's `openssl` cookbook for secure password generation, and a C compiler and development headers in order to build the `pg` RubyGem to provide Ruby bindings so they're available in other cookbooks.
+Requires Opscode's `openssl` cookbook for secure password generation.

+Requires a C compiler and development headers in order to build the `pg` RubyGem to provide Ruby bindings in the `ruby` recipe.

 Opscode's `build-essential` cookbook provides this functionality on Debian, Ubuntu, and EL6-family.

 While not required, Opscode's `database` cookbook contains resources and providers that can interact with a PostgreSQL database.
-The Opscode `megam_postgresql`cookbook is a dependency of database.
+This cookbook is a dependency of database.

 Attributes
 ==========